v4rakh/upda/_doc/Deployment.md

 # Deployment

-_upda_ is a server application which embeds a webinterface directly in its binary form.
+_upda_ is a server application which embeds a web interface directly in its binary form (can be disabled).
 This makes it easy to deploy natively.
-In addition, a _upda_ docker image is provided.

-_upda-cli_ which is an optional command-line helper to quickly invoke webhooks or list tracked updates in your is also embedded into the docker image, but can also be downloaded for your operating system.
+Besides native binaries, _upda_ is published as docker image.
+The _upda-cli_ which is an optional command-line helper to quickly invoke webhooks or list tracked updates in your is also embedded into the docker image, but can also be downloaded for your operating system.

+Depending on **how you like to reach _upda_** (reverse proxy setup with a (sub)domain or reverse proxy setup with on sub path of your existing domain), pick one of the below **deployment** options.

+Keep in mind that _upda_ does not support sub path deployments with the embedded web interface.

 The following sections outline how to deploy _upda_ in a containerized environment and also natively.

+## Container

+In addition to native binaries for your operating system, _upda_ is published as docker images:

+* (**recommended**) `upda`: This is the _"server"_ which includes the embedded web interface (can be disabled).
+The default container image user is `appuser` (`uid=2033`).
+The group is `appgroup` (`gid=2033`).
+* `upda-standalone-webinterface`: This is the standalone web interface to be used for reverse proxy sub path deployments.

+The following outlines how to deploy using `docker-compose`.
+If you prefer using plain `docker` or `podman` commands, make sure to create necessary network (for podman use the _pod_ concept) and volume definitions.
+Please refer to online resources if you're not familiar how to translate the docker-compose examples to plain container engine commands.

 > You need to ensure to properly replace `$GENERATED_SECURE_SECRET_OF_SIZE_32_CHARS`, `$SECURE_RANDOM_DATABASE_PASSWORD`
 > and `$SECURE_ADMIN_PASSWORD` with secure randomly generated passwords.

-## Container

-The following outlines use of `docker-compose`, but plain docker or podman (use pod for connection to database and/or redis) work as well.
-Basic usage of those tools is not explained here.
-Please refer to other online sources.

-The default image user is `appuser` (`uid=2033`) and group is `appgroup` (`gid=2033`).
+By default, the following examples only make _upda_ listen on `localhost`/`127.0.0.1` which can be used with a [reverse proxy](#reverse-proxy) (**recommended**).
+For testing, you can also remove the local part in the port mapping directives and expose _upda_ directly (not recommended).

+### docker-compose: Deployment on a (sub)domain

 ```yaml
 networks: